bmcgaughey1/LidarIndexR/README.md

 The goal of LidarIndexR is to provide functions to build index files for lidar projects.
 The functions in the package have been tested using FTP and HTTPS servers.
-USGS changed the format of the XML generated for directory listing on the rockyweb server sometime between 2022 and 2024.
+USGS changed the format of the XML generated for directory listing on the rockyweb server (or changed the server software) sometime between 2022 and 2024.
 Code was modified in June 2024 to correctly parse the new output.
 However, I can’t guarantee that the directory functions work with all HTTP(S) servers due to differences in the HTML generated to show directory contents.
 The changes in 2024 should make the functions more reliable given different formats but I haven’t tested functions using other servers.

 ## Installation